raspberrypilearning/mapping-the-weather/worksheet2.md

     plt.show()
     ```

-1. Once you have run the script, you might find that the text labels are illegible, especially with so many stations in Europe.
+1. Once you have run the script, you might find that the text labels are too closely packed to be legible, especially with so many stations in Europe.
 You can, however, use the toolbar at the bottom of the map to zoom to a particular rectangle.

 ![global](images/global_temp.png)
 ![uk](images/uk_temp.png)

 ## What Next

-- Why not try and plot some other sensor data.
+- Why not try and plot some other sensor data?
 Rainfall could be a good place to start.

 - Explore some of the other functionality in Matplotlib and Basemap.
 You could try and colour the plot points depending on the reported temperature for instance.